macloo/python-beginners/README.md

 * [Command Line Tips](http://bit.ly/mm-commandline) &mdash; How to navigate among your files and folders in the Terminal.
 * [Getting Started with Python 3](http://bit.ly/py3-quick-install) &mdash; How to install Python 3 and get it running.
 * [Creating or using requirements.txt](http://bit.ly/python-reqs) &mdash; How to install the libraries and extensions know as *dependencies* for a Python project or app.
 It is not necessary to read this until week 5 or later.

+## About this repo

+Below you'll see an overview of the contents.
+Within each folder, you'll find a README and example Python files.
+In the course, we cover web scraping with Python and also web apps using the Flask framework.
+Inside the [web_scraping](web_scraping) folder and the [flask](flask) folder here, you'll find a lot more information and examples.

+In the course, we spend about four weeks on scraping and another four weeks on Flask.

 ## Week 01